NERSC/timemory/docs/installation.md

 ## Relevant CMake Options

 In most cases, the defaults are acceptable for most configurations.
-If TiMemory is being utilized for it's roofline capabilities, it is recommended to enable the `TIMEMORY_BUILD_EXTRA_OPTIMIZATIONS` and `TIMEMORY_USE_ARCH` options.
+If timemory is being utilized for it's roofline capabilities, it is recommended to enable the `TIMEMORY_BUILD_EXTRA_OPTIMIZATIONS` and `TIMEMORY_USE_ARCH` options.
-For the various external packages, TiMemory will search the `CMAKE_PREFIX_PATH` in the environment and enable CUDA, CUPTI, PAPI, and MPI if it can find those packages.
+For the various external packages, Timemory will search the `CMAKE_PREFIX_PATH` in the environment and enable CUDA, CUPTI, PAPI, and MPI if it can find those packages.

 | Option                             | Values                                                  | Description                                                                       |
 | ---------------------------------- | ------------------------------------------------------- | --------------------------------------------------------------------------------- |